pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 to do without it, because Intel was very kind to provide intrinsic functions for all the instructions, as well as for many combinations.
 This made it possible to program SSE while staying in **C**.
 Most **C** compilers in the Intel world understand these intrinsics.
 Both GNU C and MSVC do.
-Moreover, they are capable of performing optimisations on the SSE code, so the code written in **C** may end up being better than a hand-written assembly code.
+Moreover, they are capable of performing optimisations on the SSE code so the code written in **C** may end up being better than a hand-written assembly code.
 Here is the [Intel&reg; guide for intrinsic functions](https://software.intel.com/sites/default/files/managed/68/8b/319433-019.pdf).

 One important thing to remember about SSE is that it makes our code even less portable.
 Until now our code could run